 - Burning sensation

-Now that you know the causes and symptoms of heat rash, keep reading to learn how each of these types of heat rashes affects adults.
+Now that you know the causes and symptoms of heat rash, you can easily differentiate it from hives due to allergic reactions.
+Keep reading to learn how each of these types of heat rashes affects adults.

 Heat Rash In Adults